parisbible/charactermap/README.md

 <br>

+Not all files may contain all the letters (work in progress!).
 The files are downloadable as JSON-LD files together with the images.
 The files are named according to manuscript_UNICODE_pagemanuscript

 <br>
-More to come!
+More to come